Set Up a Phone Campaign

 Once your partner is created you need to add a filter set to his/her account.
 Filter sets for inbound phone calls work the same as web lead filter sets except for a few additional settings.
 See below.

-• Maximum Concurrent Calls – This is the maximum amount of calls that this buyer can receive at the same time.
+• Partner Ring To – All calls that match to this filter set will route to this number.• Maximum Concurrent Calls – This is the maximum amount of calls that this buyer can receive at the same time.

 • Inbound Phone Routing Per Minute Fee – This is an optional per-minute fee that you can charge your buyer.